josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🛰️_anonymous_reporting_abuse_vectors.md

 ---

 ## 🏮 Footer
-*Anonymous Reporting Abuse Vectors* is a living node of the Polaris Protocol.
+*🛰️ Anonymous Reporting Abuse Vectors* is a living node of the Polaris Protocol.
 It documents how anonymous reporting systems — designed for protection — become tools for retaliatory targeting, racialised misogyny, and narrative manipulation.

 > 📡 Cross-references: